mattischrome/console-blog/content/posts/wonder-woman-short-review/index.md

 - Seventeen
 - Science Fiction
 title: 'Wonder Woman: A Short Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: I enjoyed Wonder Woman, which came as a surprise to me given my growing distaste for superhero
 ---
 I enjoyed Wonder Woman, which came as a surprise to me given my growing distaste for superhero movies.
 [I can remember seeing the Superman reboot Man of Steel](man-of-steel-a-short-review) with its phallic rockets and its boring boring fight sequences.
 But almost everything about Wonder Woman exceeded my expectations.
 It's a well-made superhero movie and better still, it gets to the heart of why these kinds of movies matter.